When a sweet connection matters so much.

 With this gesture, I felt his concern, his care, and kindness.
 And most of all, he paid me deep respect.
 He’s a young man.
 I’m an elder.
 He obviously was raised and taught well.
 I thanked him and assured him I was OK.

-After I completed my tasks and the photo shoot ended, I sought out that young man.
-Searching the park benches, I spied him.
-I stepped in front of him, looked at him, I bowed saying, “Gracias”.
+After I completed my tasks and the photo shoot ended, I sought out that young man by searching the park benches.
+I spied him.
+I stepped in front of him, looked him in the eyes and bowed saying, “Gracias”.
 “Muchas gracias.”

 His connection is an utterly unforgettable moment.
 Humanity Restored!